monsara/synth-feed-section/README.md

 ## Browser Support

-New browsers — Firefox, Chrome, Opera, Microsoft Edge and IE 11, newer versions of Android/iOS, etc.
+New browsers — Firefox, Chrome, Safari

 ## Used techniques